nullibrew/forgeops/config/am/README.md

 or restart AM, and using the existing files.
 At this time, upgrades between snapshots are not supported, and you will need to reinstall each time.

-You can start up am again agains the new openam/ folder.
+You can start up AM against the new openam/ folder.

 ```bash
 # kill the existing minikube mount command..